Canada to extend review of Glencore-Viterra deal

-(Reuters) - Swiss commodities trader Glencore International PLC (GLEN.L) said on Friday it has agreed to an extension of the Canadian government’s review of its proposed takeover of Viterra Inc VT.TO, Canada’s biggest grain handler.
+June 15 (Reuters) - Swiss commodities trader Glencore International PLC said on Friday it has agreed to an extension of the Canadian government’s review of its proposed takeover of Viterra Inc, Canada’s biggest grain handler.

 The government’s review will determine whether the takeover is of “net benefit” to the country, and is necessary before the C$6.1-billion ($6 billion) deal can close.